Setting SELinux Modes

 -

-To display current SELinux mode:
+To display the current SELinux mode, run the following command:

 getenforce